MattiazziLab/find_cells/README.md

 ```
 Run find_cells.ipynb

-See paper by Iyer et al., for input example.
+See paper by Iyer K.R. _et al._ for input example.
 See comments in code for parameter adjustment to optimize object detection.